-Lot’s of real estate news dominated the headlines in the month of January, including a heat-up in the luxury market, and new mortgage taking numbers starting to rise.
-All that, plus the latest on Brexit from the IsraTransfer Trading Desk, and Israel doubles up in the latest Bloomberg Innovation Index.
-What could all this possibly mean?
-Check out our latest IsraTransfer Report and see for yourself.
+Real estate news dominated the headlines in the month of January, including a heat-up in the luxury market, and new mortgage taking numbers starting to rise.
+Plus, the latest on Brexit from the IsraTransfer Trading Desk, and Israel doubles up in the latest Bloomberg Innovation Index.

 From the IsraTransfer Currency Trading Desk